elainebroche-dev/ms3-event-scheduler/README.md

     <summary>Steps to deploy</summary>

   - to be written
   - N.B.
-Any data changes made through the use of the application will take effect in the ms3-event-scheduler Google spreadsheet located here :  https://docs.google.com/spreadsheets/d/1-dS9LBZ54kH8T2ngIkTrf40maT9B2i80f6KnuEASd94/edit?usp=sharing
+Any data changes made through the use of the application will take effect in the ms3-event-scheduler Google spreadsheet.

   </details>
    <br>